aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/back-end/README.md

 If any of these commands fails, you can revisit the documentation and check for possible steps you have forgotten to complete.
 Ensure that your CDK version is using CDK V2, by checking if the second line of the output follows the pattern 2.*.*.

-With these installed, it is time to configure your environment to connect to your AWS Account.
-We **highly recommend using an isolated AWS Account** to test this project.
-If you do not have such account, reach out to your Account Manager, and ask him for guidance on how to provision the account on your company.
+Having those installed, it is time to configure your environment to connect to your AWS Account.
 To set up your local environment to use such an AWS account you can follow the steps described at https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html}

 #### Create Python virtual environment